achilleaspappas/Application-Development-Methodologies/README.md

 The purpose of this project is to develop a Java application with a GUI that manages orders, which will be stored/read in files as described below.
 The development of the User Interface should be done using AWT and/or Swing technologies.
 This project was part of a course I did in my 4th semester.

+## Prerequisites

+To use the files in this repository, you will need the following:

+- [Java JDK](https://adoptium.net/) in order to build and run the project.
+- A Java IDE like [Intellij](https://www.jetbrains.com/idea/) which was used to make this project.

+## Getting Started

+To get started with this project, follow these steps:

+1. Clone this repository to your local machine.
+2. Open the IDE and import the Java project files from the cloned repository.
+3. Build and run the project to test the functionality.

+## Contents

+This repository contains the following files:
+1. AboutWindow.java
+2. CalculateStatistics.java
+3. Data.java
+4. ExceptionList.java
+5. ListAdmin.java
+6. Main.java
+7. MainWindow.java
+8. Order.java
+9. OrderWindow.java
+10. StatisticsWindows.java
+11. zeus-screenshot.png

 ## Specifications

 ### GUI Appearance